 Mix vinegar, essential oils and a little water before adding baking soda in a spray bottle (glass is best).
 Then fill to top with water.
 I use about a 12 oz bottle.
 Gently shake to mix ingredients, and then spray & wipe with a cloth.

 Please note: Always consult your health practitioner before commencing a detox program particularly especially if you have a pre-existing health condition.

-For more information on a holistic spring detox or to book a consultation contact B inspired healthy lifestyle0
+For more information on a “A holistic guide to spring cleaning” or to book a naturopathic consultation contact B inspired healthy lifestyle